 Three hypotheses used by scientists to explain species richness in the tropics are as follows:

-(ii) Tropical regions have less seasonal variations and a more or less constant environment promoting specialization and hence high species richness
+(ii) Tropical regions have less seasonal variations and a more or less constant environment promoting specialisation, and hence high species richness.

 4. What is the significance of the slope of regression in a species-area relationship?